fuhsnn/widcc/README.md

 # Building real-world projects

-(package dependencies are assumed to be in place)
+(package dependencies are assumed to be present)

 `curl 8.8.0`
 ```